Back to Resources library

 One of the most significant rebrands of 2019 was for the Paris 2024 Olympics.
 Beyond its visual appeal, the new logo is rooted in sustainable efforts.
 It was created by Royalties Eco-Branding, an agency focused on environmentally friendly designs — from fonts to digital dark mode.

 Skoda’s #ThisIsOurTime campaign was created to raise awareness about the lack of gender equality in cycling — in the UK and beyond.
-Ultimately, the campaign drew attention to and open discussions about the achievements and obstacles associated with women’s cycling.
+Ultimately, the campaign drew attention to and opened discussions about the achievements and obstacles associated with women’s cycling.
 This ad visually embodies the spirit of female strength that fuels the campaign.

 3D Depth

 In the past, 3D graphics were reserved for animation and video games.
-Now, ads are finding an edge through incorporating such renderings into their artwork.
+Now, ads are finding an edge by incorporating such renderings into their artwork.
 As seen in this Lāčplēsis beer ad, the enhancement of 2D real imagery creates a fascinating, almost surreal look.

 3D visuals take on another style in this Avengers Endgame promotion.
 In this publicized graphic, Disney established a sense of depth and mobile interactivity that could match the epic quality of the film.
 It brings viewers deeper into this universe, generating even more excitement about the movie.